 Disease, pest, and problem resistance

-Resistant to bronze birch borer, air pollution and road salt
+Resistant to bronze birch borer and air pollution.

 Native geographic location and habitat